hhan31415/fotmob-scraper/README.md

     ```

 2.  **Use the Interface**:
+    -   **Season**: Enter the league you want to scrape.
     -   **Season**: Enter the season you want to scrape (e.g., `2024-2025`).
     -   **Round**: Select the round number (1-38) for round-specific scraping.
     -   **Buttons**:
         -   `🔍 Scrape Matches Only`: Fast scrape of basic match info for the selected round.
         -   `📊 Scrape Matches & Stats (Round)`: Detailed scrape for the selected round.
         -   `📅 Scrape Matches & Stats (Season)`: Detailed scrape for the entire season (all 38 rounds).
+        -   `Scrape all players in league and season`: Detailed scrape for player data of a league and season.

 3.  **View & Download**:
     -   Results are displayed in a paginated table.